-Since our establishment in 1990, Nature Nova Scotia has consulted and provided comment on nature legislation and policy, supported new research and citizen science projects, and engaged the naturalist community in educational and skill-building opportunities:
+Since our establishment in 1990, the federation has consulted and commented on nature policy and legislation, supported research and citizen science projects, and provided capacity to ongoing nature initiatives.
+Here’s a quick snapshot of the initiatives we’ve played a role in shaping:

 - Parks and Protected Areas system